philiplinden/symbaroum-vault/_Bricks of Symbaroum/Campaign Notes/📓 the last stand.md

 The interpreter is ordered to welcome them to the Ambrian realm, whereby one of the witches nods in response and presents himself as [[Gadramon]], sent by [[Yeleta]], the Huldra of [[Karvosti]] (a character with the ability Loremaster knows that one of the Huldra’s closest helpers bears that same name).

 After that, the interpreter is asked to learn why they have come. [[Gadramon]] responds with a counter-question: “Has the well spoken?”
 When no one seems to comprehend what the witch refers to, he sternly comments: “No answer is answer enough.”
-The witch then asks for passage into the town and when asked why he says that they are here to help and that ”the Huldra fears that a very potent source of corruption dwells at the heart of [[Thistle Hold]]”.
+The witch then asks for passage into the town and when asked why he says that they are here to help and that “the Huldra fears that a very potent source of corruption dwells at the heart of [[Thistle Hold]]”.
 More he cannot say.

 [[Gadramon]] claims that time is short and when [[Captain Marvello|Marvello]] states that he is not able to give them passage without the express permission of [[Lasifor Nightpitch|Mayor Nightpitch]], the witch stresses that such permission must be granted right now.
 In the meantime, he and [[Eferneya]] will return to the forest edge and wait.

+# IDEA
+[[Bartolom]] becomes the villian, drunk on the power of *Bend Will*